Why virtual influencers go hand in hand with audience intelligence

 “She got the message, and she went: ‘Oh my goodness, is this real?
 Who are you?
 You're Live & Breathe, what's going on?” comments Dudley saying that if you really want to get someone’s attention quickly, the VIs work brilliantly.

-One of the key topics in the conversation between Dudley and Nathaniel was also consumer segmentation and the role of social data within data.
+One of the key topics for Dudley is also consumer segmentation and the role of social data within data.
 Dudley points out that traditional segmentation tended to work by surveys, some interviews and focus groups, and that he always questions whether he’s getting good intelligence when doing a focus group.

 “If you get a bunch of people in a focus group, the alpha always dominates the conversation, and humans being tribal, we tend to go along with what they say.”